- Current students

 We recommend opening a New Zealand bank account for your convenience as they are the safest place to keep your money.
 Our major banks include:

 Automatic Teller Machines (ATMs) are widely available throughout New Zealand.
 Most New Zealanders use Eftpos (debit) cards instead of cash.
-We recommend bringing around NZ$300 in cash when you arrive to sustain your first few days here.
 Please make sure you deposit any cash on hand as soon as you open an account for convenience.

 Opening an account from overseas